xtanaa001/Xiaoqi-Homepage/content/_index.md

 ### <span style="color:#BB133E">`RESEARCH INTERESTS`</span>

 >
-The interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to IoT, energy, and transportation.
+The interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to energy and transportation systems.

 [comment]: # (Design of online algorithms and mechanisms, with applications to cloud computing, energy, and transportation systems.)